SthephanShinkufag/Dollchan-Extension-Tools/README.markdown

 ### License

 © 2017 Dollchan Extension Tools Team.
-See the LICENSE file for license rights and limitations (MIT).
+See the [LICENSE file](https://github.com/SthephanShinkufag/Dollchan-Extension-Tools/blob/master/LICENSE) for license rights and limitations (MIT).

+### ES5 compilation

+You can compile ES5 script version from ES6 source by next steps:

+* Install [Node.js](https://nodejs.org/) if not yet.
+* Install [Gulp](http://gulpjs.com/) globally: `npm install -g gulp`
+* Go to Dollchan repo and run `npm install` to update dependencies.
+* Run `gulp make` to compile into ES5 version.